Helmsdale: Second World War and after

 During the Second World War, the Royal Air Force (RAF) built Loth Chain Home radar station at Crakaig, a few miles south-west of Helmsdale.
 There was also an RAF Chain Home Low radar station at Navidale, about 1 mi northeast of Helmsdale.
 During the Cold War there was a Composite Signals Organisation (CSO) radio monitoring station in Helmsdale itself.
 The CSO is associated with GCHQ.

-Recent developments
+21st century developments

 On 3 August 2008, Highland Council announced plans to modernise and catalyse industry in Helmsdale and its surrounding areas.
 This included a £3.5 million revamp of the harbour and the development of two battery processing factories.
 Work on the harbour was set to begin in spring 2009, while the battery plants were expected to open before May 2009.
 It was hoped up to 50 new jobs would be created.

-On 7 August 2024, King Charles III visited Helmsdale railway station to mark the 150th anniversary of the Sutherland and Caithness railway line.
-The King met railway workers, representatives of Helmsdale Community Council and members of Sutherland Schools Pipe Band.
+On 7 August 2024, King Charles III visited Helmsdale railway station to mark the 150th anniversary of the Sutherland and Caithness Railway.
+The king met railway workers, representatives of Helmsdale Community Council and members of Sutherland Schools Pipe Band.
 He afterwards laid flowers at Helmsdale War Memorial to mark its centenary and met veterans and members of the local community.